 Mitsubishi Australia has outlined the local specifications of its inbound 2026 Outlander PHEV, with the familiar line-up being retained but comprehensively upgraded.

-Top of the list of changes are the new 22.7kWh lithium-ion battery pack and localised chassis tune, the former extending the outlander plug-in hybrid’s (PHEV) claimed electric range from 84km (ADR) to 86km (WLTP) – the real-world margin will be bigger since the numbers are sourced from two different testing cycles.
+Top of the list of changes are the new 22.7kWh lithium-ion battery pack and localised chassis tune, the former extending the outlander plug-in hybrid’s (PHEV) claimed electric range from 84km (ADR) to a much handier 105km.

 The new chassis set-up meantime sees the spring, damper and steering calibrations finely tuned in South Australia to provide significantly improved ride-handling characteristics.